 Over the past decade, the Principals of OFFICE 52 have been involved in multiple LEED Platinum, LEED Gold, and net-zero energy projects.
 On each project, we utilize the research and technical knowledge we have gained from this experience to inform all of our design work across all disciplines.
 We have led integrated design teams and worked with some of the most progressive clients, technically advanced consultants, and sophisticated contractors to create buildings that have set new standards for integrated design and sustainable building performance.
 We have designed buildings that generate significant percentages of their own power, buildings that naturally cool themselves, and buildings that use 90% less potable water than conventional standards.
 With each project, we have assisted our clients with making sound decisions that reflective our belief that a building must be economically viable and usable for the long term to attain true sustainability.

-Image shown: Scott Hall at Carnegie Mellon University, OFFICE 52 Design Architect, Photograph by Jeremy Bittermann.
+Image shown: Scott Hall at Carnegie Mellon University, OFFICE 52 Architecture, Photograph by Jeremy Bittermann.